-Your surgery will usually be carried out under a general anaesthetic.
+We will usually carry out your surgery under a general anaesthetic.
 This means that you will be asleep during your operation and you will feel nothing.

 Before you come into hospital

 There are some things you can do to prepare yourself for your operation and reduce the chance of difficulties with the anaesthetic.